jaffamonkey/current-website/src/site/skills/testing.md

 ---
 title: Testing
 intro: |
-    If you are trying to `shift left`, I can help bring testing and other quality measures into the design and development cycles.
+    If you want to `shift left`, I can help bring testing and other quality measures into the design and development cycles.
 Quality assurance, in the heart of the pipeline.
 order: 3
 featured: true
 ---